navarral/serdif-api/README.md

 ## How to use serdif-api
 The following instructions are Linux and Windows based using the respective distributions, which contain the necessary build to run the serdif-api.
+Therefore, having installed Python on your computer with the required packages is not required.

+However, if you are a Mac OS user please refer to the *[Building](#Building)* Section a the end of this document

 ### Setup